kaist-hacking/kaist-hacking.github.io/content/publication/han-sectrust/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Scalable and Secure Virtualization of HSM with ScaleTrust
+title: Scalable and Secure Virtualization of HSM with ScaleTrust (to appear)
 subtitle: ''
 summary: ''
 authors: